-A Parisian macaron has smooth delicate meringue-like shells sandwiched together with chocolate ganache, jam, curd or buttercream.
 The macaroon is more rustic looking without the filling – in fact, nothing like it.
 I’m not being posh or trying to show off I can speak some French after 30 years living here.
 It’s just that the term, macaron is the right word to use to describe these little filled rainbow-coloured Parisian confections.

 So let’s get it straight with the simplest answer: the macaron is meringue-based and the macaroon is coconut based.

-However, there’s more to it than that.
+However, there’s much more to it than that…

-Are Macarons Gluten Free?
+Are They Gluten Free?